TG-Omega/TG-smolslime-PCB/README.md

 So i took this as an oprotunity to try and disign my own PCBs, and these would be them.

 note: these are the first time i have ever disigned PCBs, this is a warning that the disign its definetly inefficient, and in all likelyhood, hot garbage.
 Use with discretion.

+also dont expect me to update this unless something is completely broken